-2.1.4 Is there a food safety committee and are there logs of food safety meetings with topics covered and attendees?
+2.1.5 Is there a food safety committee and are there logs of food safety meetings with topics covered and attendees?

 Visual Confirmation.
 Total conformance (5 points): There should be an active food safety committee, responsible for the strategic maintenance and development of the auditee's food safety plan.
+If an operation has a HACCP plan, the HACCP team might also look after the food safety issues.
 The company should be keeping logs and minutes/notes of meetings addressing food safety topics.
-These meetings might be dedicated to food safety or may be part of another regular meeting (e.g., an operations meeting, etc.).
+These meetings might be dedicated to food safety or may be part of another regular meeting (e.g., a production meeting, HACCP meeting, etc.).
 Meetings should occur at least quarterly.
 This question is not applicable to small family size companies (less than 20 employees).